API Reference

 True if this class can convert the given type, or else False.

-static get_structure_hook(converter: TSConverter, cls: type, origin: Any | None, args: Tuple[Any, ...])
-Callable[[Any, Type[T]], T][source]#
+static get_structure_hook(converter: TSConverter, cls: type, origin: Any | None, args: tuple[Any, ...])
+Callable[[Any, type[T]], T][source]

 Return a structure hook for the given type/class.